The beautiful logo is by local artist Freya Job

 Public Meetings

-BCE and EDP Renewables will be holding Public meetings to explain the current status of the project.
+BCE and EDPR held two Public meetings on 19 March 2026 to explain the current status of the project with over 50 people attending the two sessions.